mvrahden/ansible-project-debian-base-setup/README.md

 # Debian Base Setup

-This provisioning helps bringing the remote debian machines (e.g. Raspberry Pis or Rock64 or other debian systems) into a state that guarantees:
+This provisioning helps bringing the remote debian machines (e.g. Raspberry Pis or Rock64 or other debian systems) into a homogenized state that guarantees:

 - accessability
 - low energy consumption from unused interfaces